G-Hood/ECE-Handbook/📖Books/📘Introduction To Probability And Statistics/📑Chapter 1.md

 >**In Other Words:** With a combination we have N many options, and a bag with 3 slots, so we want to know how many different combinations of those options we can put in our bag.
 With a permutation we have N many options, and a [[Stack|stack]] with 3 slots, so we want to know how many different configurations of that stack we can make.

 >[!summary] Calculating Permutations
+>
+>Intuitively to calculate permutations, we consider the slots.
+In the first slot, we can choose any of the objects in the set, in the second slot we can choose any object in the set minus 1 which is in the first slot.
+And continue.
+Putting this into a formula we get: $_nP_r = \frac{n!}{(n-r)!}$.
+Where n is the number of objects and r is the number of slots.
+This works because, following the logic above, we multiply